Why Do We Allow Artists to Be Underpaid?

 A promoter's "pay-to-play" ticket from a 2023 show at The Viper Room

 Imagine a world where you can never listen to music, never watch a tv show or movie, and never read a book.
 A world where the walls of your home can only be a dull shade of white paint.
 Your life would consist of sitting in silence or talking about the weather.
-The "frivolous" job of an artist is one that brings actual life to someone's existence.
+The "frivolous" job of an artist is one that brings life to someone's existence.
 There is no one on this planet who has not benefitted from the work of an artist.

-The goal of an artist’s work is to add fulfillment to others’ lives – how can we allow them to work paycheck to paycheck?
+The goal of an artist’s work is to add fulfillment to others’ lives.
+How can we allow them to work paycheck to paycheck?
 How can we allow them to work multiple part time jobs, 7 days a week?
 How can we allow them to go without health insurance?

 Next time you listen to a song, or watch a movie, or read a book – think about the person who created it.
 They might be in the ICU, unable to afford care for their dying pet.
 They might be homeless.
 They might be hungry.
-But despite their circumstances, they’re still bringing you this moment of relief, of joy, of fulfillment.
+But despite their circumstances, they’re still bringing you a moment of relief, of joy, of fulfillment.
 Don’t you think they should be paid for that?

 Mekhala Mira is a writer, producer, and musician based in Los Angeles, California.
 Her work, rooted in both research and radical vulnerability, examines how the world around us shapes our internal lives.